Frequently Asked Questions

-As the St Kilda Film Festival is now Academy accredited, all films submitted must be no longer than 40 minutes, inclusive of credits.
+As the St Kilda Film Festival is now Academy accredited, all films submitted must be no longer than 40 minutes.
+This includes credits.

 Can I submit a work in progress?

 Works in progress may be entered.
-Indicate work in progress status clearly on the preview file/DVD and advise of expected completion date.
+Indicate work in progress status clearly on the preview tape and advise of expected completion date.

 What material should I submit?

-- If you do not upload a preview copy of your film, a DVD needs to be provided (please ensure DVD is not copy-protected, as multiple copies may need to be made for judging)
+- If you do not upload your film, a preview copy on DVD needs to be provided (please ensure DVD is not copy-protected, as multiple copies may need to be made for judging).

-- If you do not upload your film still, please send on CD or USB (please note that these cannot be returned)
+- If you do not upload your film still, please send on CD.

-Please ensure your film still resolution is at least 300 DPI and as large as possible.
+Stills must be submitted on a CD.
+Please ensure resolution is at least 300 DPI and as large as possible.
 Do not email your stills – the large files block up our inbox!
 Materials that are emailed will not be accepted.